TheMorc/screenduo-userspace/README.md

 # screenduo-userspace
 This is a userspace driver based on libusb that is used as a replacement for the original Windows XP/Vista ASUS ScreenDUO driver.
-It features a text mode, pseudoscreen capture mode, UI mode and a "emulator" to develop stuff for this driver without having access to real ScreenDUO.
+It features a text mode, pseudoscreen capture mode, UI mode and a "emulator" to develop stuff for this driver without having access to a real ScreenDUO.

-### Usage output
+### Binary usage output
 ```
-ASUS ScreenDUO opensource userspace based driver written in C++ for Windows/macOS/Linux
+ASUS ScreenDUO - opensource userspace driver written in C++ for Windows/macOS/Linux

 Options:
         <anytext>     Text mode (no args needed, use quotes)